 And the seats that are positioned as from birth to 12 years… Do not get me started on those seats!
 They need a whole article to themselves.
 I do NOT recommend them any more than I suggest buying your infant a pair of adult size 7 shoes and stuffing them with newspaper until they grow into them at 12 years old.
 The anatomy and development of a newborn baby versus a toddler versus a tween are so vastly different and definitely need specific design features to protect them at each of these stages.
 You can tell this just by looking at them –

-Other than the BeSafe iZi Plus and Volvo Maxway, South African car seats can ONLY be used up to 18kgs with the 5-point harness.
+Other than the BeSafe iZi Plus, the Volvo Maxway and the Safeway Elegance, South African car seats can ONLY be used up to 18kgs with the 5-point harness.
 Thereafter, it has to be used as a belt-positioning booster seat (which too many convertible seats do very poorly).
 And in many of them, once your child reaches 22kgs, you have to remove the backrest and just use the bottom cushion.
 Small fact, there is a movement across the world called “bin the booster”.
-This is NOT the high back booster seat; it refers specifically to the booster cushions that provide no side impact protection or guides to keep the shoulder belt where it should be.
+This is NOT the high back booster seat… It refers specifically to booster cushions that provide no side impact protection or guides to position the seat belt properly.

 Ok, I’ve disappeared on a tangent here… Back to my story with the BeSafe iZi Plus.

-As much as I hated Charly being in a forward-facing car seat in my mom’s car, we just weren’t in the financial position to get a second ERF car seat.
-So I panicked and stressed, but I installed that seat so tightly it wasn’t going anywhere and I trained my mom to untwist the belts and to tighten them as much as was possible.
-And another big thing that helped set my mind at ease a little, is that my mom is not a person who speeds and she never drives on highways.
-Speed really is the biggest factor in the severity of an accident, so I could be relatively secure knowing Charly was as safe as she could be within our means for a second car that did four 5 minute drives a week.
-When they needed to travel further, I installed the Volvo Maxway into their car.
+I hated Charly being in a forward-facing car seat in my mom’s car… But we just weren’t in the financial position to get a second ERF car seat.
+So I panicked and stressed… But I installed that seat so tightly it wasn’t going anywhere.
+I trained my mom to untwist the belts and tighten them as much as possible.
+It helps,that my mom is not a person who speeds, never drives on highways.
+Speed really is the biggest factor in the severity of an accident.
+So I could be relatively secure knowing Charly was as safe as she could be within our means.
+When they needed to travel further than our immediate area, I installed the Volvo Maxway into their car.

 What difference can a few kgs or cms make?

-A few months ago, Charly had a growth spurt.
-She hit 18kgs and 104cm from 16kgs and 98cm in a rush over a month or two.
-I may or may not have cried myself to sleep fairly regularly as I waited for my BeSafe iZi Plus to arrive from overseas, panicking that she was in a seat that she needed to be out of ASAP to be safe.
+Charly hit 18kgs and 104cm from 16kgs and 98cm in a rush over a few short months.
+I may have cried myself to sleep as I waited for my BeSafe iZi Plus to arrive from overseas… Panicking that she was in a seat that she needed to be out of ASAP to be safe.
 Many people shrug their shoulders and say, “Eh, what difference can a few kgs or cms make?”

 The difference between life and death.
 That is the difference.
-The harness has been crash tested and found safe only until the weight marked on the orange sticker on the seat.
+The harness has been crash tested.
+And found safe only until the weight marked on the orange sticker on the seat.
 It isn’t a random number.
 Once your child is over that weight limit – the harness might not hold in a crash.
-Once they exceed the height limit of the seat, their head and neck are no longer safely surrounded by the shell of the car seat.
-And this is why I fell in love with the BeSafe iZi Plus – the weight limit with the harness is 25kgs and the height limit is 115cm – and that is BEFORE you take into account the additional safety of having your child rear facing for as long as possible.
+Once they exceed the height limit of the seat… Their head and neck aren’t safely surrounded by the shell of the seat.
+And this is why I fell in love with the BeSafe iZi Plus.
+The weight limit with the harness is 25kgs and the height limit is 115cm… And that is BEFORE you take into account the additional safety of having your child rear facing for as long as possible.

 What’s the big deal about the BeSafe iZi Plus?